Standard Versus Reverse Roller Blinds – Which Is The Right Way?

 Whilst a valance could easily conceal this issue, it’s an added cost and might look too fussy in a minimalist home.
 Reverse roller blinds are also a good option if you need to clear an obstruction, such as a window crank or a door handle, because the fabric hangs away from the surface of the glass.
 If light is an issue, curtains can be added either side to prevent it from passing through.
 Side channels can be used for similar effect, but they will also increase the cost.

 So, which is right?

 At the end of the day, there is no right and wrong choice when it comes to the way that the roll is hung.
 Ultimately, it will depend on the look you’re going for and how important light control or privacy are.
 If your situation fits into one of the descriptions outlined above, we recommend choosing to hang your blinds in the way described.
 If your situation could fit into either option, choose the one that you find the most attractive.

 We hope that the information provided here has helped you to decide whether standard or reverse roller blinds are the best choice for your home.
 Although there is no wrong and right way, there are a number of things that you need to consider when making your final decision.
 If you’re still having trouble reaching a conclusion, we recommend speaking with a window furnishing specialist – they will take your needs and wants into account.

-Energy Window Fashions provide all types of blinds including roman, roller, venetian, and vertical blinds online in Melbourne, Australia.
+Energy Window Fashions provide all types of blinds including roman, roller, venetian, and vertical blinds in Melbourne, Australia.